corsairmarks/keep_leaders_from_integrated_subjects/mod/README.md

 ### Recommended Companion Mods

-* [Enable All Eligible Species Traits for Leaders](https://steamcommunity.com/sharedfiles/filedetails/?id=2499031295) will ensure your leaders get all their species-based traits when being assimilated (such as Psionic or Erudite).
+* [Leader Traits: All Eligible Species Traits](https://steamcommunity.com/sharedfiles/filedetails/?id=2499031295) will ensure your leaders get all their species-based traits when being assimilated (such as Psionic or Erudite).
 * [Leader Traits: Better Randomisation]() improves leader trait randomisation (primarily from level up, but not exclusively) and toggles traits from the biological version to machine traits (and back) if a leader becomes a robot and/or returns to a biological form.
 * [Machine Deassimilation]() allows you to "deassimilate" machine Pops into robots.
 This is available to any non-machine, non-hive empire that has the Positronic AI technology and doesn't outright ban Artificial Intelligence.
-Specifically allows (with this mod) for machine deassimilation as a "leadership disposition" choice for integrated machine empire subjects (and if you also have Enable All Eligible Species Traits for Leaders, the leaders are converted to have synth leader traits if you have the right technology).
+Specifically allows (with this mod) for machine deassimilation as a "leadership disposition" choice for integrated machine empire subjects (and if you also have Leader Traits: All Eligible Species Traits, the leaders are converted to have synth leader traits if you have the right technology).

 You might wonder - why are these separate mods?
 They override default gameplay options, so I thought it best to give players the choice on whether they want the original version or the reimagined version.
 Leader Traits: Better Randomisation and Machine Deassimilation were developed alongside this mod.